Tolc-Software/frontend.swift/docs/public/naming_convention.md

 # Naming Convention #

-## Overloaded Functions ##
+## Signatures which depend on a type ##

-`Objective-C` does not have support for overloaded functions and relies on each function signature to be unique.
-When `Tolc` encounters an overloaded function, it simply concatenates the arguments into a `Type String`.
+`Objective-C` does not have support for type dependent signatures so relies on each function and type signature to be unique.
+When `Tolc` encounters such a signature, it simply concatenates the related type into a `Type String`.

+Lets clear that up with some examples:

+### Overloaded Functions ###

-For example, the following `C++`:
+The following `C++`:

 ```cpp
 string sayHello() {